Lawn bowls at the 1998 Commonwealth Games

-The lawn bowls competition at the 1998 Commonwealth Games took place at the National Lawn Bowls Centre, Bukit Kiara, Kuala Lumpur in Malaysia from 11 September until 21 September 1998.
+Lawn bowls at the 1998 Commonwealth Games was the 15th appearance of lawn bowls at the Commonwealth Games.
+Competition took place at the National Lawn Bowls Centre, part of the Bukit Kiara Sports Complex in Kuala Lumpur, Malaysia, from 11 September until 21 September 1998.

+South Africa topped the lawn bowls medal table by virtue of winning two gold medals.